KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

 * [Bit stuffing](<https://en.wikipedia.org/wiki/Bit_stuffing>)
 * [Remote Frame](https://en.wikipedia.org/wiki/CAN_bus#Remote_frame)

-I hope this blog post gave you a good high-level overview of CAN Bus protocol.
+I hope this blog post gave you a good high level overview of CAN Bus protocol.
 If you are reading up to this point, you might be interested in Automotive security.
 This blog post aimed to give you an idea about CAN Bus protocol which is widely used in Automotive architecture.
 Going forward, i will try to add more intresting blogs like this one so, keep an eye on this blog page.
-I hope you enjoyed reading this as much as I enjoyed writing it :) - with <3 Kartheek Lade
+I hope you enjoyed reading this as much as I enjoyed writing it :) made with <3 Kartheek Lade